Introduction

 1. Health Benefits Are Not Unique—and Not Worth the Cost

-2. Cricket Infrastructure Drains Public Money
+2. Stadium Infrastructure Drains Public Money

-3. Cricket Jobs Are Seasonal and Overstated
+3. Cricket Jobs Are Seasonal, Not Sustainable

 4. Stadiums Become Long-Term Liabilities